Clemente-H/Niquel/frontend/README.md

 - Email: admin@example.com
 - Password: password

-## Development Considerations
+## Development Notes

 - The frontend currently uses mocked data; real API integration is pending
-- All components are built with responsive design in mind
+- All UI components and pages are ready for API integration
+- The application follows a modular approach for easy maintenance
 - Role-based access control is implemented throughout the UI
-- TypeScript strict mode is enabled for better type safety
+- Form validation is in place for all input forms
-- Code follows consistent naming conventions and best practices